SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 The ``topItem`` property returns an optional value of type ``Element``.
 If the stack is empty, ``topItem`` returns ``nil``;
-if the stack is not empty, ``topItem`` returns the final item in the ``items`` array.
+if the stack isn't empty, ``topItem`` returns the final item in the ``items`` array.

-Note that this extension does not define a type parameter list.
+Note that this extension doesn't define a type parameter list.
 Instead, the ``Stack`` type's existing type parameter name, ``Element``, is used within the extension to indicate the optional type of the ``topItem`` computed property.